zsiki/ls/doc/source/tutorial.rst

    :scale: 80 %
    :align: center

    *(32.)
+Starting travese calculation*

-Click Traverse calculations icon on SurveyingCalculation toolbar*
+Click Traverse calculations icon on SurveyingCalculation toolbar.

 .. figure:: images/t032.png
    :scale: 80 %
    :align: center

    *(33.)
+Start and end points of traverse*

-Select the type of traverse and the start point (the fielbook name and the row id in fieldbook is shown in brackets, only known points can be selected)*
+Select the *Link Traverse* and the start and end points (the fielbook name and the id in fieldbook is shown in brackets, only oriented known points can be selected)

 .. figure:: images/t033.png
    :scale: 80 %